vpcarroll15/college-football/README.md

 to games between 2010 and 2012.

 I also ignore the probabilities that it assigns to games in 2019, for a more subtle reason.
-I am hoping to measure the quality of my model by looking at how effectively it predicts the outcomes of games in this past season.
+I am hoping to measure the quality of my model by looking at how effectively it ranks teams in 2019.
 If I train my model using the data from this season, then I am giving it an unfair advantage.
 I would be "fitting" my model's parameters to the data that I want to use to determine if the model is good.
-For more on this, see [the difference between training, validation, and test sets.](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets) The data from 2019 is my test set.
+For more on this, see [the difference between training, validation, and test sets.](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets) The

 # Actually solving the problem

 ## Grid search

-So how do we optimize the values of *k*, *home_field*, and *season_regression*?
+How can we optimize the values of *k*, *home_field*, and *season_regression*?

 Well, there are different strategies for doing this.
 Fortunately, because we only have three variables to optimize over, a simple approach is open to us called [grid search](https://towardsdatascience.com/grid-search-for-model-tuning-3319b259367e).